-Along with almost seven years of studying about this crazy city, I also have a pile of things that have happened during tours over the years, and I’m going to dig up one or two of those every so often and post them here.
+Along with almost seven years of studying about this (San) Frantastical city, I also have a pile of things that have happened during tours over the years, and I’m going to dig up one or two of those every so often and post them here.

-So this category — ‘Dave The Tour Guide’ — will share posts about the city of San Francisco with its amazing architecture, crazy people and colorful history, along with stories from the bus, about working in the tourism industry here.
+So this category — ‘Dave The Tour Guide’ — will share posts about the city of San Francisco with its amazing architecture, weird people, and colorful history, along with stories from the bus about working in the tourism industry here.